ibbbyy/datamosh/README.md

 `-c` or `--count` determines how many times the script will run.

 `-e` or `--effect` determines which effect to use.
-Must be the name of the python file located in the effects folder.
+Must be the name of the python file (without the file extension) located in the effects folder.

 `-p` or `--params` lets you specify custom parameters instead of the default random.
 Follows the format `-p param value`, for example `-p intensity 0.5`